PandaScience/ElkOpticsAnalyzer/README.md

 This tool helps to analyze optics output data from [The Elk Code](http://elk.sourceforge.net).

-Features:
+### Features

+Elk Optics Analyzer...

+* Supports Elk tasks 121, 187, 320 and 330
+* Recognizes available tasks / (tensor) fields automatically
+* Is easily extendable

+Users can:

 * Visualize real and imaginary parts of Elk optics output data in various ways
-* Select each tensor element to plot individually
-* Import additional data files, e.g. experimental measurements
+* Import additional data files, e.g. experimental measurements (CTRL+O)
-* Supports Elk tasks 121, 187, 320 and 330
+* Select tensor elements to plot individually via dialog (CTRL+T)
+* Use global tensor elements settings for all plots (CTRL+G)

 Soon to come:

 * Batch opening and comparing parameter studies
 * Advanced analysis of dieletric tensors
-* Conversion of wavevector independent response functions into wavevector depentent ones
+* Conversion of wavevector independent response functions into wavevector dependent ones
-* Conversion of dielectric tensors in ordinary and extra-ordinary refractive indices
+* Conversion of dielectric tensors in ordinary and extra-ordinary refractive indices for arbitrary k-vectors
 * Plotting of index ellipsoids

 ### Requirements